 Inform your public health unit if the person who has scabies:

-- Lives in a nursing home or other setting where close personal contact is difficult to avoid.
+- Lives in a care home or other setting where close personal contact is difficult to avoid

 To prevent further spreading, make sure to vacuum and clean clothes and bedding.